Eigenvalue Estimates and Mutual Information for the Linear Time-Varying Channel: Introduction

-Our work merges two aspects of research on time-varying channels.
-Previous authors have discussed diagonalizing the channel and giving the capacity in terms of singular values \cite{MG95,Dig97,BS99}, and other authors have focused on the ideal transmission signals \cite{KM98,LKS04,DBS07}.
+Our work is related to previous research on two aspects of time-varying channels.
+Previous authors have discussed diagonalizing the channel and giving the capacity in terms of singular values \cite{MG95,Dig97,BS99}, and other authors have focused on determining transmission signals with various useful properties \cite{KM98,LKS04}.
+Our paper is probably closest in spirit to~\cite{DBS07}, where the authors derive estimates for the non-coherent capacity for certain time-varying channels by carefully combining signal design with approximate diagonalization.

 Much of the mathematical approach to time-varying channels from a time-frequency analysis perspective originated with Kozek \cite{KM98,Koz97,KM97}.
-While he addresses issues such as the composition and estimation of time-varying channel operators and the time-frequency localization of transmission signals, his focus is a WSUS model.
-Here we work with a deterministic channel and rigorously relate the channel's singular values and the signaling functions.
+While he addresses issues such as the composition and estimation of time-varying channel operators and the time-frequency localization of transmission signals, his focus is a WSSUS model.
+Here we work with a deterministic channel.

-\end{subsection} \begin{subsection}{Summary of Results} Our focus is on the physical layer of the channel as given by the model (\ref{model}).
-We show that a signaling set with appropriate time-frequency localization exists and show how it can be obtained.
-We use this signaling set to approximate the singular values of the matrix representation of the channel by its diagonal entries and then further approximate the eigenvalues by samples of a spreading function corresponding to the channel's pseudodifferential operator representation.
-We then approximate the information capacity of the channel for this system.
-These results hold for an entire class of channels given by time-frequency localization.
-Lastly, we show that this framework recovers the classical time-invariant information capacity up to a redundancy factor.

-Note that we speak of maximum mutual information or \emph{information capacity} rather than capacity.
-To prove a complete capacity result, one must prove the existence of an appropriate code.
-Codes, in turn, require error estimates as the code length increases.
-In our setting, since there are finitely many transmission signals in any time-frequency region, the codewords have finite length.
-Hence, the focus is on information capacity, rather than capacity.